duerrfk/doorbell20/README.md

 DoorBell20 consists for two major parts:

 * The DoorBell20 monitoring device, which is connected in parallel to the door bell and wirelessly via BLE to a client running on a remote IoT gateway, e.g., a Raspberry Pi with Bluetooth stick.
-* A client running on the IoT gateway that passes on notifications received via BLE to a remote cloud service.
+* A DoorBell20 client running on the IoT gateway passing on notifications received via BLE to a remote cloud service.
 Different clients can be implemented for different IoT cloud services.
 So far, DoorBell20 includes a client for [If This Then That (IFTTT)](https://ifttt.com), which makes it very easy to trigger different actions when a door bell event is detected.
 For instance, a notification can be sent to a mobile phone or trigger an IP camera installed at the door to take pictures.

 ```
                   [IoT Cloud Service]